Overall ranking: 110th out of 126 in the Complete University Guide for 2016.

 What you need to know

 Easy to get into?
 It depends on the course that you want to study.
-Many of the teaching courses, including the physical education courses, are very competitive and ask for 260 and Midwifery 280 UCAS points.
+Many of the teaching courses, including the physical education courses, are very competitive and ask for 280- 300 UCAS points (or BBC at A-level).
 Other courses ask for a minimum of 200 UCAS points with 160 from A levels (or equivalent), but Bedfordshire welcomes students with a range of qualifications and past experience.

 Vital statistics: Around 24,000 students from more than 100 countries, with 17 per cent of these being 25 and over.

 Added value: Expanding.
 Major recent and ongoing investment in redevelopment and regeneration across the Luton and Bedford campuses.
 A campus centre opened in Luton in 2010, containing a 240-seat lecture theatre and exhibition space.
 The University has a state-of-the-art media arts centre, which boasts a broadcast television studio, an indoor performance studio, three digital radio studios, editing suites and much more.
 A new postgraduate and continuing professional centre opened in 2013 and a state-of-the-art library is on track for completion in 2015.
 The award-winning Butterfield site for healthcare students is home to simulation labs.
 At the Bedford campus, £8m has been invested in a new PE and Sport Science Centre, which was used to train 2012 Olympic and Paralympic athletes.
 The sophisticated sports science centre includes a cutting-edge laboratory, a new sports hall and a large sports therapy room for carrying out fitness and exercise experiments.
 In addition, Bedford has a new £6m Campus Centre, which includes a 280-seat theatre, dance studios, fair-trade cafe and a social space, while a new teaching and learning centre, part of a £25m Bedford campus redevelopment plan, is set to open in 2015.